iapsoecs/iapsoecs.github.io/index.md

 ## Important Updates

+###  COP27: Ocean Decade events

+There will be a series of events taking place at Ocean Pavillion of COP27 (6-18 November, 2022).
+It is possible attend many of the events online.
+Please find a schedule [here](https://oceanpavilion-cop.org/schedule/).

+Also see [this message](https://mailchi.mp/unesco/cop27-ocean-decade-events) from the The Ocean Decade Team and their associated COP27 [website](https://www.oceandecade.org/un-climate-change-conference-2022/).

 ### Metrology workshop opportunity

 We would like to inform you of this early career opportunity from MINKE, which is a European Commission funded project dedicated to metrology in the marine environment ([Link](https://minke.eu/services/sykeworkshop/)).